Cronbach's alpha: Removing items using "alpha if item deleted" always increases reliability

 Most psychometric software will produce a column labeled "alpha if item deleted" which is the coefficient alpha that would be obtained if an item were to be dropped.
 For good items, this value is lower than the current coefficient alpha for the whole scale.
-But for some weak or bad items, the "alpha if item deleted" value shows an increase over the current current coefficient alpha for the whole scale.
+But for some weak or bad items, the "alpha if item deleted" value shows an increase over the current coefficient alpha for the whole scale.

 Removing an item using "alpha if item deleted" may result in 'alpha inflation,' where sample-level reliability is reported to be higher than population-level reliability.
 It may also reduce population-level reliability.
 The elimination of less-reliable items should be based not only on a statistical basis but also on a theoretical and logical basis.
 It is also recommended that the whole sample be divided into two and cross-validated.